wonhs91/business-chatbot/docs/SETUP.md

 - **Docs Refresh**: Automate ingestion via GitHub Actions or scheduled job to keep embeddings current.
 - **Monitoring**: Enable structured logging (Loguru is configured) and add APM if needed.
 - **Security**: Lock down the API with rate limiting / origin checking, and consider signed session tokens for production.
+- **Conversation Memory**: The agent uses LangChain's `ChatOpenAI` with an application-managed history cache (`SessionMemory`).
+Prior messages are stored per session and replayed on each turn.
+Replace the in-memory store with Redis or a database for multi-instance deployments.

 ## 4. Next Steps

 - Implement persistent session storage (Redis/Postgres) for multi-device continuity.
 - Add analytics instrumentation for widget interactions.
 - Expand scheduling integration (two-way availability lookup, ICS attachments).